msp-strath/cs208-logic/pages/pred-logic-intro.md

 The rules for mixing connectives and parentheses were described Lecture 1.
 ````

-1. Every tree is green.
+1. “Every tree is green”.

    ```formulaentry {id=saying-ex1}
    ```